ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/335613 Aboveground Hydrocarbon Storage Tanks.md

    1. The tanks shall be surrounded by collision protection devices on the sides which are exposed to vehicular traffic.
 Collision protection shall be provided through the use of precast concrete barriers.
 Construction and placement of the precast concrete barriers must meet all specifications as detailed herein and as shown on the drawings.
 Final configuration of collision protection shall be subject to plan review by the local tank inspector and or Wisconsin Department of Commerce.
    1. Precast concrete barriers shall:
     1. (a.) extend a minimum of 36 inches above finished grade;

- (b.) be set into the concrete slab a minimum of 36 inches; and
+    2. (b.) be set into the concrete slab a minimum of 36 inches; and

- (c.) shall be spaced at intervals as shown on the drawings.
+    3. (c.) shall be spaced at intervals as shown on the drawings.

-1. P A R T III - E X E C U T I O N
+## Execution

-## General
+1. General
    1. The tank system including appurtenances shall be installed in strict accordance with the manufacturer’s recommendations and applicable fire and environmental codes.
 State and local permits shall be obtained prior to installation.
    1. Tanks and systems shall be installed by certified installers in accordance with COM 10.91.
 1. BARRICADES AND WARNING DEVICES